jmvogt/Unity-LPC-Character-Animator/README.md

   * Network/Multiplayer: Network character controller that can be used during multiplayer
   * Network/Multiplayer: Ability to connect clients and see each other.
   * Animation: Improve animation speed for all action types (some are too fast..)

+## Licensing
+ * LPC art is dual licensed under GPL3 and CC-BY-SA3.
+ * All Code/Scripts are available under the MIT license

 ## Contact Info
 Jordan Vogt
 contact@jordanvogt.com